tubiz/woo-rave/README.md

 *	The [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) integration only works with WooCommerce v6.0 and above and WooCommerce Subscriptions v2.0 and above.

-*	No subscription plans is created on Flutterwave.
+*	No subscription plans are created on Flutterwave.
 The [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) handles all the subscription functionality.

 ### Note